 - Campaigns (marketing graphics)

-Most of the time you’ll be using the same fonts and colors as the overall visual brand of your blog but there may be exceptions as stated earlier (like seasonal content) that may mean going off-brand.
+Most of the time, you’ll be using the same fonts and colors as the overall visual brand of your blog.
+But there may be exceptions, as stated earlier (like seasonal content), that may mean going off-brand.

 The imagery used in your digital product should be minimal but complement your content.
-Remember that most of the time: less is more.
-However, attractive visual elements can help your product stand out from others and improve user experience.
+Remember that most of the time, less is more.

 You’ll want to make sure any image or clipart you use in your product can be used in products to sell (unless you’re creating a freebie).
 Commercial free or extended license clipart can be found on sites like Creative Market, Design Bundles, and Envato Elements.